qgis/QGIS-Documentation/source/docs/user_manual/preamble/features.rst

 **QGIS Browser**

-A stand alone app and a new panel in QGIS.
-The browser lets you easily navigate your file system and connection based (PostGIS, WFS etc.) datasets, preview them and drag and drop items into the canvas.
+For the stand alone app and panel in QGIS there is now a second browser available.
+You can add selected layers and filter files now.

 **DB Manager**

+The DB manager was extended with new functions.
+You can easily import and export files and layers into your database now.

-The DB manager is now officially part of QGIS core.
-You can drag layers from the QGIS Browser into DB Manager and it will import your layer into your spatial database.
+You can drag layers from the
+QGIS Browser into DB Manager and it will import your layer into your spatial database.
 Drag and drop tables between spatial databases and they will get imported.
 You can use the DB Manager to execute SQL queries against your spatial